Scoliosis – Typical Signs and Recommended Treatment

 Erko Physio – Your Partner in Condition Management

-Scoliosis can be difficult to live with, but the good news is that your symptoms can be managed.
-In many cases our patients are able to return to their normal daily routine following appropriate treatment aimed at reducing inflammation and pain levels.
+Although scoliosis may be problematic for some, the good news is that your symptoms can be managed.
+In many cases our patients are able to return to their normal daily routine following appropriate treatment aimed at reducing inflammation and pain levels, as well as increasing strength and mobility to maintain an active lifestyle.
 We’ve been providing dependable physiotherapy services to Sydney’s inner west and east since 2009, and our team have a strong understanding of scoliosis based on practical experience and evidence-based research.

 Schedule a session with Erko Physio today, we’ve got you covered.